tomburge/dice-data-collector/README.md

 To get started:

 1. Clone the Repo
-2. CD into the directory and run docker build -t dice-data-collector .
+2. CD into the directory and run docker-compose up --build
-3. docker run --restart=always --name dice-data-collector -p 80:8000 dice-data-collector

 or download the OVA from: